 - 8 oz cream cheese

 - 1 1/2 tsp Worcestershire sauce

 - 2 clove garlic, minced

 - Add the cut won ton wrappers to a baking sheet and spray with cooking spray.
 Bake for 5 to 7 minutes, until golden brown and crispy.
 Set aside.

-- Combine the shredded crabmeat, cream cheese, sour cream, 1 cup shredded mozzarella, Worcestershire, soy sauce, lemon juice, Sriracha, garlic, salt and pepper in a large bowl.
+- Combine the shredded crabmeat, cream cheese, sour cream, 1 cup shredded mozzarella, Worcestershire, soy sauce, lemon juice, Sriracha, garlic, and pepper in a large bowl.
 Stir to combine and add to a casserole dish.

 - Top with the remaining mozzarella cheese and bake for 25 minutes, until the top begins to brown and the dip is bubbly.
 Garnish with green onion and serve warm with the won ton chips.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.